-Save money and time by Ordering your Jamaican Dollar online from Travelex, you get better rates and can pick up the JMD cash locally or even on travel day at the airport.
+Save money and time by Ordering your Jamaican Dollars online from Travelex, you get better rates and can pick up the JMD cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-For card purchases if offered a choice of currencies always select to Pay in Jamaican Dollar otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in Jamaican Dollars otherwise you may get much worst exchange rates.

 Sending money to Jamaica

 When searching around for information on how to get a good exchange rate when sending money to Jamaica you need to start with finding out the latest Jamaican Dollar foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).